Your free business.com+ membership unlocks exclusive tech deals and advisor support

 FYIDid you know

-Commercial buildings are Class A, B or C. Usually, Class A is new construction with modern features built in, Class B is somewhat older and may need a few updates, and Class C is usually over 20 years old and more likely to need extensive updates.
+Commercial buildings are often categorized as Class A, B or C. Generally, Class A refers to newer construction with modern features, Class B properties are typically older and may need updates, and Class C buildings are usually older properties that may require more significant renovations.

 Financial considerations when deciding whether to lease or buy

-As noted above, the longer your commitment is to a location, the more cost-effective it is to purchase rather than lease your office space.
-However, before you commit, run some numbers or have your accountant analyze the costs over time.
-Here are some key considerations.
+As noted above, the longer your commitment is to a location, the more cost-effective it may be to purchase rather than lease your office space.
+However, before you commit, run some numbers or hire an accountant to analyze the costs over time.
+Here are some financial factors to compare side by side.

 • Mortgage versus rent